swissISAcore/web_swissisahub.org/about.md

 permalink: /about/
 ---

-Our purpose is ...
+Our purpose is collaborate with **ICS Security Switzerland** to establish an ISA section for Switzerland.
-- Founded on: 9 September 2025
-- Headquarters: Bern, Switzerland